Zippy-boy/wire-pod/Home.md

 * **STT** - speech-to-text

-* **production robots** - Vectors that were sold to consumers and were set up like normal.
+* **prod robots** - Vectors that were sold to consumers and were set up like normal.
+AKA "production" robots

 * **OSKR/dev-unlocked bots** - Vectors that have been unlocked by Anki, DDL, or by a developer who paid for OSKR (open-source kit for robots).